Angela Lee, Assistant Dean, Columbia Business School

 Cara Berkowitz is the Vice President of Government Affairs and Policy at EmblemHealth.
 Prior to her role at EmblemHealth she was Director of Government Relations at The Jewish Board, the largest non-profit social services provider in New York City.
 She raised over $2 million dollars last year from her lobbying efforts at City Hall and in Albany and has a strong background in behavioral and health policy.
 Cara has published several articles on the topic of public health and policy reform and is a guest lecturer at the NYU School of Continuing and Professional Studies.
 She is a graduate of Washington University in St. Louis and received her Juris Doctor from Washington College of Law, American University.
 In her free time, she likes to travel internationally and conduct genealogical research.

 Carlotta M. Arthur, Director, Henry Luce Foundation

 Carlotta M. Arthur, Ph.D., is the Director of the Henry Luce Foundation’s Clare Boothe Luce Program, the nation’s most significant source of private support for women in STEM in higher education.
 Diversity, philanthropy, education, and health are Carlotta’s passions.
 Prior to joining the Luce Foundation, she directed the Mellon Mays Undergraduate Fellowship Program and Diversity Initiatives at the Andrew W. Mellon Foundation.
 Carlotta earned a B.S. in Metallurgical Engineering and worked for ten years in industry before completing a Ph.D. in Clinical Psychology at the State University of New York at Stony Brook, and a W.K.
 Kellogg post-doctoral fellowship in health disparities at the Harvard School of Public Health.
 She is as adjunct Assistant Professor of Psychiatry at Dartmouth and owner of Tranquility Psychological Services, PLLC, a consulting firm.

-Giorgia Favaretto-Illig is Chief Operating Officer of Leopard Solution.
-She was previously Sr. Director of Product Marketing for Practical Law at Thomson Reuters Legal.
-Giorgia started at Practical Law in 2008 where she built the marketing operation and demand generation engine that was directly responsible for the successful launch of Practical Law in the US Legal market.
-After the acquisition of Practical Law by Thomson Reuters in 2013, Giorgia became the head of both the Product Marketing and Operation teams for Practical Law and Legal Ed.
+Prior to TR Giorgia was Sr. Director of Marketing and Demand Generation at Practical Law where she helped build the demand generation engine that was directly responsible for the successful launch of Practical Law in the US Legal market and the acquisition of Practical Law by Thomson Reuters in 2013.